-This theme is primarily supported by our Organisations, Information and Knowledge (OAK) and Complex Systems Modelling (CSM) groups, with input from the Machine Learning group.
+This theme is primarily supported by our Pervasive Computing and Complex Systems Modelling (CSM) groups, with input from the Machine Learning group.

 Research in this theme is driven by the complexity of the clinical setting, aligned with challenges in harnessing technology to deliver healthcare more effectively.

 Research is further supported by a network of clinical and interdisciplinary collaborations provided by:

 News and highlights

 Chatbots could be used to deliver psychotherapy during Covid-19 and beyond

 The study, led by Dr Matthew Bennion from the University’s Department of Computer Science, argues that chatbots are an under-used resource and could be used to help more people talk through their issues.

 Department is part of a new EU consortium researching solutions for speech problems

 The Department of Computer Science is part of a European-wide project which aims to transform the well-being of people with debilitating speech problems.